avafaubus/AutoDQM_ML/README.md

 ```
 python write_file_list.py
 ```
-Note: In the code, update input_directory to the file path to the directory you are interested in.
+Note: In the code, update input_directory to the file path for the directory you are interested in.

 This code will output batches of txt files that will be saved in ./AutoDQM_ML/autodqm_ml/data_prep/batches/